Common Reasons Life Insurance Does Not Pay Out

 - Unacceptable for travel

-Most insurers will have a list of countries they advise against visiting based on several factors.
+Most insurers will have a list of countries they advise against visiting for several reasons.
 If you are an avid traveller, ask your life insurance company what locations are deemed dangerous and whether a death claim would remain valid.

 The outcome changes if you live in another country with a UK life insurance policy.
-Moving abroad while having a mortgage or a business in the UK will let you keep your policy.
-However, if you have no valid reason to keep it, an insurer will refuse to pay the cover.
+Moving abroad while you have a mortgage or a business in the UK will allow you to keep your policy.
+However, an insurer will refuse to pay the cover if you have no valid reason to keep it.

 For more information, contact Insurance Hero to check available insurance policies.